 Many independent sources support the claims that the Chianina are one of the oldest breeds of cattle in the world.
 Their appearance on some of the art sculptures of ancient Rome and the fact that they were mentioned in the poetry of Columella, which was written around 50 AD, certainly supports such claims.

-The contemporary breed of Chianina is predominantly utilised for beef.
+The contemporary breed is predominantly utilized for beef.
 However, at one point they were very popular as draught cattle.

-The adaptability and robust nature of these breed mean that they have become very popular breeding specimens.
-Today, Chianina bulls are frequently crossbred with other types of cattle including Chimaine, Chiford and Chiangus (Chianina and Angus).
+The adaptability and robust nature of this breed mean that they have become very popular breeding specimens.
+Today, Chianina bulls are frequently crossbred with other types of cattle including Chimaine, Clifford and Chiangus (Chianina and Angus).

-One feature of Chianina that is particularly prominent is that of their short, curved horns.
+One feature that is particularly prominent is that of their short, curved horns.
 These horns start off black in the young and gradually become paler as the animal ages.

 Read About Via Francigena